5 photos: Earthquakes and The Lost Coast in 1992

 The drive out to the Lost Coast takes a winding road through the northern California mountains.
 It’s the kind of drive you either love or hate.
 But it’s the only way to reach the mouth of Mattole River and the northern end of the famously undeveloped coastline.

-We got stopped on the way to the coast at Petrolia because the earthquakes had brought down landslides over the road.
+On the drive to the coast from Myers Flat we got stopped at Petrolia because the earthquakes had brought down landslides over the road.
 Crews were working to clear the slides, but it would take another day or so.
-And we couldn’t even drive all the way into Petrolia itself—we had to walk across a bridge over the river that hadn’t been cleared by structural engineers as safe for vehicles yet.
+We would have to wait in the little town of Petrolia.
+But we couldn’t even drive into Petrolia itself—we had to walk across a 50-foot-high concrete bridge over the river that hadn’t been cleared by structural engineers as safe for vehicles yet.
 So we hiked across the bridge, a little nervously, and into town.

 Petrolia was just 3 miles away from the 7.2 earthquake on April 25.
 The quake broke and ignited gas lines in the tiny metropolis, burning the general store / post office to the ground.